Conference on Asian Pacific American Leadership: Public Service Scholarship Program

 Within this program, scholarships are awarded to students completing unpaid internships in public service work in the metropolitan DC area over the summer.
 They are expected to fulfill the same requirements as those accepted to CAPAL's Federal Internship Program, attending every Washington Leadership Program Session and completing their CAP Projects.

-Professional Development Program

-This program encompasses a multitude of events that CAPAL puts together throughout the year, and includes an AAPI Leadership Roundtable Series, Happy Hours, a CAPALTalks Series, and a Career Fair.
-Each event is free and open to the public, and offers opportunities for attendees to connect with professionals in specific fields in the DC area.
-These events also provide a venue for AAPI leaders in government, policy, and nonprofit sectors to explore and reflect on their own careers in public service with the community at large.

 Collaborations

 CAPAL hosts a variety of alternate events with the government, primarily for but not necessarily limited to each class of scholars and interns within CAPAL.
 A common partner is with the United States Fish and Wildlife Service to provide USA Jobs training through a Conservation Careers Symposium, which promotes careers in service dealing specifically with natural resource management and biological sciences.

 The organization also works with other AAPI groups such as the Japanese American Citizens League (JACL) and the Organization of Chinese Americans (OCA) to promote solidarity within their specific communities, hosting programs such as APIA-U: Leadership Trainings in collaboration with OCA.